Dynamic Space Filling: Introduction

 \section{Introduction}

-Filling space with identical objects is a fascinating subject \cite{Aste, TS10}.
-Packings and coverings by balls are especially popular.
-Balls cannot overlap in packing, but they do overlap in coverings as each point should be covered (i.e., belong to at least one ball).
-The densest sphere packings and the least dense sphere coverings of $\mathbb{R}^d$ are particularly popular subjects \cite{Kershner39,Rogers,Conway,Hales05,Vallentin05,Vallentin06,Cohn16,Vallentin16, Cohn17}.
-The densest sphere packings are known \cite{Vallentin16, Cohn17} for $d=1,2,3,8, 24$.
-The least dense sphere coverings are known \cite{Kershner39,Vallentin05,Vallentin06} for $d=1, 2$ and conjecturally for $d=24$.
+Filling space with identical objects is a fascinating subject \cite{Aste,TS10}.
+Two popular realizations are packings and coverings by balls.
+Balls cannot overlaps in a packing, while they do overlap in coverings as each point should be covered (i.e., belong to at least one ball).
+The densest sphere packings and the least dense sphere coverings of $\mathbb{R}^d$ are particularly popular subjects \cite{Kershner39,Rogers,Conway,Hales05,Vallentin05,Vallentin06, Hales11,Cohn16,Vallentin16,Cohn17}.
+The densest sphere packings are known \cite{Hales11,Cohn16,Vallentin16,Cohn17} for $d=1,2,3,8, 24$.
+The least dense sphere coverings are known \cite{Kershner39,Vallentin05,Vallentin06} for $d=1,2$ and conjecturally for $d=24$.

 Random sequential adsorption (RSA) is the dynamic counterpart of packing where deposition events leading to the overlap with already present balls are discarded \cite{Evans93, Talbot00, Tor, KRB}.
 Random sequential covering (RSC) is a dynamic counterpart of covering where deposition events leading to an increase of coverage are accepted \cite{Krapivsky23, Pascal}.
 In RSA and RSC processes, the evolution stops when the system reaches a jammed state.
 Jammed states are random, albeit the final jamming density of the infinite space $\mathbb{R}^d$ is deterministic.
 The RSA process stops at the filling fraction $\theta_\text{RSA}(d)<1$ depending on the spatial dimension; the RSC process stops at the covering number (the average number of balls covering a point) $\theta_\text{RSC}(d)>1$.
 The filling and covering numbers are analytically known only in one dimension.